lgi-devs/lgi/docs/guide.md

     MyApp:class('MyWidget', Gtk.Widget)
     MyApp:class('MyModel', GObject.Object, { Gtk.TreeModel })

+After that, newly created class behaves exactly the same as classes picked up from GObjectIntrospection namespaces, like shown in following examples:

+    local widget = MyApp.MyWidget()
+    widget:show()

+Note that it is important to override virtual methods _before_ any instance of the derived class (see chapter about virtual methods below).

 ### 3.8.1.
 Overriding virtual methods

 To make subclass useful, it is needed to override some of its virtual